 Care in everything

-Stena’s overarching sustainability framework, SuStenability, sets the basis for the Group’s sustainability work.
+The sustainability work at Stena is based on a common set of values and a sustainability framework, SuStenability, which defines the overall agenda for all sustainability management within the Group.
 The aim is to ensure a clear direction, uniform structure and common processes for the entire Group.

 SUSTENABILITY–STENA’S SUSTAINABILITY PROCESS